CVO-Org/ron/readme.md

 - Instead of all players needing to be near the Initiator, they only need to be near their squadleader.
 - Integration of Blacklisted Areas.
 Bascially means that, if the player is within a certain area (Position & Range), they will not be accounted for the proximity check.
 (For example, at spawn/base )

+## Maybe Features
+- Predefined area's for RON Spots, meaning RON only possible at these locations

 ## Links
 ### Steam Workshop